haykghazaryan-st/haykghazaryan-st.github.io/titan-camp.markdown

 The role of senior engineers in this ecosystem is crucial for cultivating new talent.
 Mentoring junior and mid-level engineers to advance their careers in software engineering is the only way to fill the talent gap in Armenia.

-To further invest in building Armenian tech talent, <strong>ServcieTitan is kicking off a new 3-month Titan Camp program with the following objectives:</strong>
+To further invest in building Armenian tech talent, <strong>ServiceTitan is kicking off a new 3-month Titan Camp program with the following objectives:</strong>

 {% include list.html items=page.list_items %}